top of page

 Retail

-Retailers are increasingly using computer vision for inventory management, customer behavior analysis, and even cashier-less checkout systems.
-These applications improve operational efficiency and enhance the customer shopping experience.
+Retailers use computer vision for inventory management, shelf monitoring, customer behavior analysis, and cashier-less checkout systems.
+These applications reduce operational costs and improve the shopping experience by automating routine visual tasks.

 Autonomous Vehicles

-Self-driving cars rely on computer vision to interpret road conditions, identify obstacles, and navigate safely.
-By processing real-time visual data, these vehicles can make decisions without human intervention.
+Self-driving vehicles depend on computer vision to interpret road conditions, identify pedestrians and obstacles, read traffic signs, and navigate in real time.
+The system processes continuous visual input from multiple cameras and sensors to make split-second driving decisions without human intervention.

 Examples of Computer Vision